Want to learn how to train for a marathon from scratch?

 That’s where we come in.

 At the Run Experience, we have training plans that will help first-time marathoners feel confident and ready to cross the finish line strong on race day.
+Below, we'll walk you through everything you need to know to train for a marathon from scratch with complete confidence.

 First things first.
 Before you embark on a marathon training plan, make sure you can run at least 30-45 minutes without stopping.
 If you haven’t gotten to this point yet, start with one of our other programs, such as the 30-Day Challenge to get you up to speed.